 Our thoughts toward the magical brown elixir known as coffee usually veer along the lines of “godsend” and “life necessity.”
 When it comes to coffee and our skin, however, things get a little murkier.
 Some say that coffee can exacerbate acne and dryness, while others say it doesn’t affect your skin at all.
 Our editor went coffee free for three weeks to see if her skin would change… and was left with inconclusive results (though she did see a marked improvement in dry patches).
-Thus, in honor of National Coffee Day (as if we needed another reason to reach for our good ol’ cup o’ joe), we did what we always do in times like these: turn to science.
+Thus, we did what we always do in times like these: turn to science.

 Ahead, you’ll find out the truth about coffee and your skin, based on some pretty eye-opening scientific studies.

 No matter what you say about how coffee affects the way your skin looks, you should know that it can affect what’s going on beneath the surface too.
 According to this recent study published in the Journal of the National Cancer Institute, drinking lots of coffee is linked to a reduced rate of developing cancerous melanoma.
 In the 10-and-a-half-year study, researchers analyzed the food habits of nearly 450,000 people—and what they found was surprising.
 Those with a coffee intake of more than four cups per day had a 20% lower risk of malignant melanoma compared to non–coffee drinkers (it should be noted that this applied to regular coffee, not decaf).

 Now, this doesn’t mean you need to up your coffee intake and start guzzling four cups a day—the study’s authors do caution their results are preliminary, after all.
 The more you know, though.